revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <details><summary><b>Explanation</b></summary>
 <blockquote>

-- a function that accepts an argument and returns a boolean value as an answer
+	A function that accepts an argument and returns a boolean value as an answer

 </blockquote>